mlcommons/inference/language/llama2-70b/README.md

 ### Unprocessed

-You can also download and process the dataset yourself as follows:
+You can also download and process the dataset yourself following the command below:

 ```
 # First get the `open-orca` parquet from huggingface